Elevation Check

 Notes

-- The Open-Elevation API requires an internet connection
+• The elevation API requires an internet connection